eyecreate/ubuntu-chromebook-installer/README.md

-elementary OS install script for Chromebooks
+elementary OS setup script for Chromebooks
 ============================================

 This script will apply automatically all the necessary fixes to run elementary OS on Chromebooks.